 As the first signs of spring begin to emerge in Grand Teton, we can only think of one thing to remedy the post-winter-pre-summer blues—a snow and car free park road during the month of April!
-Plowing efforts began along Teton Park Road last week and the road will remain closed to vehicle traffic until May 1st.
-This means that visitors who wish to travel by foot, bike, or any other human-powered source are free to explore the distance between the Bradley-Taggart trailhead and Signal Mountain without sharing the pavement with cars.
-A favorite time of year among locals, the month of April provides a unique recreational experience in Grand Teton before the busy summer season.
+The Teton Park Road is open to non-motorized recreational access from now until May 1 when it opens to vehicle traffic.
+This means that visitors who wish to travel by foot, bike, or any other human-powered source are free to explore the distance between the Taggart Lake Trailhead and Signal Mountain without sharing the pavement with cars.
+A favorite time of year among locals, the month of April provides a unique experience in Grand Teton before the busy summer season.

 There are a few important things to remember before your April visit to the park:

 - Vehicles should slow down and use caution in the area.

 - Be respectful of other visitors enjoying the area and be thoughtful of how music may affect others.
 Operating an audio device, such as a stereo, Bluetooth speakers, radio, or musical instrument in a manner which is unreasonable and impacts park users is prohibited by law.